BTT-BrightsideHealth/Brightside_Health_Team1A/README.md

 **You might consider describing the following (as applicable):**

-* The dataset(s) used: origin, format, size, type of data
+* The dataset(s) used: Three research papers about depression and anxiety
 * Data exploration and preprocessing approaches
 * Insights from your Exploratory Data Analysis (EDA)
 * Challenges and assumptions when working with the dataset(s)

-**Potential visualizations to include:**

-* Plots, charts, heatmaps, feature visualizations, sample dataset images
+Edwin: add visuals for the knowledge graph

 ---